 Is maternity leave considered an approved activity?

 In short, yes, maternity leave is considered an approved activity.
-One of the determining factors in whether you’re eligible for the CCS and how much you can receive is the hours of approved activity that you and your partner do.
-Both paid and unpaid maternity leave is considered to be a work entitlement, and you’re entitled to CCS while on maternity or parental leave.
+One of the determining factors in whether you're eligible for the CCS and how much you can receive is the hours of approved activity that you and your partner do.
+Both paid and unpaid maternity leave are considered a work entitlement, and you're entitled to CCS while on maternity or parental leave pay.

-But how do you report the number of hours of activity you do if you’re currently on maternity leave?
-The hours of activity are based on the hours you did at work immediately before you started your maternity leave.
-So, if you were working full-time before you left you’re still considered to be a full-time employee while you’re on mat leave.
+But how do you report the number of hours of activity you do if you're currently on maternity leave?
+The hours of activity are based on the hours you worked immediately before starting maternity leave or your parental leave pay days.
+So, if you were working full-time before you left you're still considered to be a full-time employee while you're on mat leave.

-Although there’s no limit to the amount of time you can be on unpaid maternity leave, it’s expected that you’ll be returning back to work as a condition of your employment.
+Although there's no limit to the amount of time you can be on unpaid maternity leave, the paid parental leave scheme expects that you'll be returning to work as part of your employment conditions.

 Applying for the Child Care Subsidy on maternity leave